adamolnar/Final_Project/README.md

 #### 3. As an Author/Staff Member:
 * As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.
 * As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.

+These user stories cover a range of user types, including visitors, registered users, and authors/staff members, and address various functionalities and features of Blog application.
+Due to hard deadline the User Story : "As a Site User I can find content by searching for particular words so that I have a quick or less complex way to find content." was not accomplished.

 **Project Goal:**<br>
 The goal for the project is to create a website with good UX/UI in mind that is usefull to users, members and post authors.
 The website should convey an emotional response in the user.